-Attach the connector from the individual CPU fan to the header named FAN1 or FAN2 (or both if you use the dual fan cooling system), connector from the chassis fan to the header FAN3 and attach the connector from the power fan to FAN4 header.
+Attach the connector from the individual CPU fan to the header named FAN1, connector from the chassis fan to the header FAN3 and attach the connector from the power fan to FAN2 header.

 You must attach the CPU fan to the processor, or your processor will work abnormally or may be damaged by overheating.
 Also, if you want the computer case's internal temperature to be kept steady and not too high, you had better connect the chassis fan to reach this goal.